 Artichoke and Jalapeño Savory Pie Recipe

 We love the warmth and fire of jalapeños with eggs.
 But if you are less of a fan, cut back on the jalapeños and use something mild instead, such as roasted red peppers.
-To make this frittata style pie dairy-free, like I do, use your favorite non-dairy cream cheese (I use Vegan Gourmet) or plain soy yogurt.
+To make this frittata style pie dairy-free, like I do, use your favorite non-dairy, vegan cream cheese.

 1 tablespoon extra virgin olive oil

 2 cups cooked gluten-free Tinkyada brown rice spaghetti

 2 tablespoons fresh chopped cilantro- or parsley, if preferred

 2 medium size vine-ripe or heirloom tomatoes, sliced

 Preheat the oven to 375ºF.
 Lightly oil a deep 9-inch pie plate.